Contact your human resources office.

 Employees who serve as an election official for public elections under the authority of the municipal clerk may serve without loss of pay for scheduled work hours on election day, provided they request leave at least 7 days prior to the election.

-The employee may elect to receive his/her UW pay or the pay received as an election official.
-If state pay is elected, the pay earned as an election official will be deducted from the UW pay.
-If an employee uses paid leave (e.g. vacation or personal holiday) on election day, pay earned as an election official will not be deducted from the UW pay.
+The employee may elect to receive his/her UW System pay or the pay received as an election official.
+If state pay is elected, the pay earned as an election official will be deducted from the UW System pay.
+If an employee uses paid leave (e.g. vacation or personal holiday) on election day, pay earned as an election official will not be deducted from the UW System pay.

-If offered at your institution, instructional faculty may request sabbatical leave to engage in intensive study so you may become a more effective teacher/scholar and enhance your service to the University.
+If offered at your institution, instructional faculty may request sabbatical leave to engage in intensive study so you may become a more effective teacher/scholar and enhance your service to the UW System.
 You may qualify for sabbatical after you have completed 6 full years of UW System service.
 You will receive 100% pay for one semester or up to 65% pay for a full academic year.

 If an employee suffers an injury (e.g. physical or psychological) as a result of being taken hostage, the employee may be eligible for a leave with pay for up to 45 calendar days from the date of the conclusion of the hostage event.